getify/You-Dont-Know-JS/scope-closures/ch7.md

 }
 ```

 We're not removing `studentRecords` from the closure scope; that we cannot control.
-We're ensuring that even if `studentRecords` remains in the closure scope, it's not holding onto memory unnecessarily in referencing the potentially large array of data.
+We're ensuring that even if `studentRecords` remains in the closure scope, that variable is no longer referencing the potentially large array of data.

 Again, in many cases JS might automatically optimize the program to the same effect.
 But it's still a good habit to explicitly make sure we don't keep any significant amount of device memory tied up any longer than necessary.